adorahtho/code-quiz-challenge-4/README.md

 ## Description

 This is a timed quiz containing 5 questions.
 If user selects incorrect answer, the timer will deduct by 10 seconds.
 Once the time runs out the page will display for the player to enter their name.
-The players name and score will be stored in local storage so we can get the item to display in the "view high scores" tab.
+The players name and score will be stored in local storage so we can get the items to display in the "view high scores" tab.

 ## Visuals